EsukaStudio/SOLAMI-VRClient/README.md

 5. StackExchange.Redis 2.1.58 (NuGet Package)
 6. WebSocketSharp-netstandard 1.0.1 (NuGet Package)

-## System Requirements

-- **Operating System**: Windows 10/11
-- **VR Headset**: Meta Quest 2/3/Pro or other compatible OpenXR headsets
-- **Unity Version**: 2022.3.59f1 or later
-- **Additional Requirements**:
-  - SOLAMI server running for backend processing
-  - Sufficient storage space for 3D assets

 ## Intellectual Property Statement
 The 3D assets used in this project are sourced from Sketchfab and Vroid.
 These assets have been modified to fit the project's needs.
-Please note that these assets should not be used for commercial purposes.
 The original assets can be found at:

 - [Late #cuterobotchallenge](https://sketchfab.com/3d-models/late-cuterobotchallenge-cb2a7911a5f243dcbe8480946a3bd5fe)
 - [Batman Ben Affleck from The Flash 2023](https://sketchfab.com/3d-models/batman-ben-affleck-from-the-flash-2023-33ca17095d3148218958b8f39c8efe64)